Nolan Arenado Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in MLB.
+- The Reds pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.04).
+- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.11).

-- The Reds rank 22nd in baseball in home runs surrendered (59 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs allowed (61 total, 1.3 per game).

-- Ashcraft (2-2) gets the starting nod for the Reds in his 10th start of the season.
-He has a 4.84 ERA in 48 1/3 innings pitched, with 36 strikeouts.
+- Lively (1-2) takes the mound for the Reds to make his second start of the season.

-- In his last appearance on Wednesday against the Colorado Rockies, the right-hander went five innings, giving up seven earned runs while surrendering 10 hits.
+- The righty last pitched on Friday against the New York Yankees, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.